roshantac/EVA4-Phase2/S2_mobilenet_v2_custom_dataset/README.md

     - Small Quadcopters
     - Winged Drones
     - All images are zipped in to  https://github.com/EVA4-RS-Group/Phase2/releases/download/s2/final_images_ver2.zip

-Data files:

-Data processing also creates 2 files programatically using code present in test_train_csvGen.py
     - **datset.csv**  - contains list of images and the corresponding class name.
+Created by program present in test_train_csvGen.py
-    - **img_class.csv** - contains list of all images and their respective classes
+    - **img_class.csv** - contains list of all images and their respective classes.
+Created by program present in test_train_csvGen.py

 4. Calculate mean and standard deviation for the dataset:
     - Calculated mean and standard deviation across all images.